 If you’re considering buying a new car — or maybe a used Ford, Saturn, or even a Subaru — you might have heard that the car has what is called CVT or a Continuously Variable Transmission.
 You get in for a test drive and puzzle over it.
 You’re driving — and you may be accelerating — but the car doesn’t feel like it is doing any of that.
 You step on the gas and you don’t get instant power.
 Instead, it seems to “ramp up.”
 You’re not sure what to think of it or why it works the way it does.

 Why the Continuously Variable Transmission is Perplexing

-We’ve all grown up with automatic or manual gear-driven transmissions in our cars, which is why the actions of the continuously variable transmission is so perplexing.
+We’ve all grown up with automatic or manual gear-driven transmissions in our cars, which is why the actions of the continuously variable transmission are so perplexing to some of us.
 The continuously variable transmission isn’t a new concept.
 Back in 1490, Leonardo Da Vinci drew what many people believe to be plans of the first continuously variable transmission.
-Lil In 1886, the first patent for a continuously variable transmission was filed, and by 1958, it was introduced in cars.
+Years later in 1886, the first patent for a continuously variable transmission was filed and by 1958, it was introduced in cars.

 How Continuously Variable Transmissions Work

 One pulley is connected to the crankshaft and is called the “drive pulley.”
 The other pulley is connected to the rest of the transmission, which is called the “driven pulley.”
 As one pulley increases its radius, the other must decrease its radius to maintain the tension on the belt.
 Because the belt can move to the best possible “gear,” the continuously variable transmission has an infinite number of “gears.”
 When the drive pulley radius is small, you are in low gear.
 When the drive pulley radius is large, you are in high gear.

 Why They’re Better than Gear Transmissions